calmh/mole/CONFIGURATION.md

 127.0.0.1 but still in the 127.0.0.0/8 block; these will be added to the local loopback interface if they don't already exist.

+If there is no SSH configuration, but there is a VPN configuration, then the forwards will be done from the local computer.
+This can be used to provide the user with the same usage pattern as in the SSH forward case and also keep the tunnel definition self documenting.

 ### Example

     [forward The Globe units]